TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Walking is man's best medicine - Hippocrates

+"Share your knowledge.
+It’s a way to achieve immortality." - Dalai Lama

 <!-- “The longer I live, the more I realize the impact of attitude on life.

 Attitude, to me, is more important than facts.
 It is more important than the past, the education, the money, than circumstances, than failure, than successes, than what other people think or say or do.